17 Amazing Things to do in Madeira

 Hike Between Pico do Arieiro and Pico Ruivo

-Steep narrow staircases, ledges and dark tunnels can make this hike pretty challenging and if you suffer from vertigo, which Helen does, you’ll most probably experience it on this trail.
+Steep narrow staircases, ledges and dark tunnels can make this hike pretty challenging and if you suffer from vertigo, which Helen does, you’ll probably experience it on this trail.

 Our Top Tip: if you’re doing this hike after sunrise, the start of the trail is very busy.
 Don’t panic, most people will only be heading to the viewpoint 5-10 minutes from the trailhead.
 We found the hike to be fairly quiet in the morning.

 The afternoons, however, are very busy with tour buses bringing in crowds of people to hike one way.
 Due to the narrow paths, on the way back to Pico do Arieiro, we had a lot of waiting around for groups to finish climbing stairs so we could continue.
+It was a bit frustrating but the views around you are incredible so soak them up while you wait.

 Swim in the Sea at Seixal